A physical perspective on lithium therapy: Relevance to biology

 In this simple framework, the lipid membrane is assumed to generally be in the fluid state.
 In reality, the cell membrane has a complex expression of lipid species and proteins, and the melting temperature is not entirely uniform across the membrane.
 Some membrane domains have an increased melting point and may thus express a higher lipid buffer ability (potentially increased by the presence of buffering proteins), such as PS and PE domains in the inner leaflet of the red blood cell membrane \cite{mclaughlin_adsorption_1981}. \\

 A pathological offset in the membrane lipid state might be the reason why fibroblasts from bipolar patients do not yield as dramatic a calcium-release as control when subjected to acute lithium.
-In the chapter \textit{Applications to cellular function} we further discuss indications that there might be an offset in membrane phase in bipolar patients.\\
+In the section \textit{Applications to cellular function} we further discuss indications that there might be an offset in membrane phase in bipolar patients.\\

-\textit{Lithium's effect on proteins}\\ Lithium associates to a plethora of proteins in the human body \cite{clarke_binding_2004}.
-Similarly to lipids, ions primarily interact with proteins and affect their conformation through hydration.
-Proteins show the same level of specificity to ion association as phospholipids, and their Hoffmeister series appear very similar \cite{hauser_interactions_1976, cunningham_influence_1986, binder_effect_2002}. \\
+\textit{Lithium's effect on proteins}\\ Lithium associates to a plethora of proteins in the human body and have denaturing properties \cite{clarke_binding_2004, beauchamp_effect_2012}.
+Similarly to lipids, ions primarily interact with proteins and affect their conformation through hydration \cite{binder_effect_2002}, and ion association is likewise highly specific.
+Lyotropic series of lipids and proteins often resemble each other \cite{binder_effect_2002, pgregory_understanding_2022}, and lithium's deviating behavior can be seen in both.
+The ability for an ion species to precipitate protein in solution is described by the Hofmeister series, and here lithium, oppositely to other alkali ions and similarly to calcium, often increases solvation \cite{pgregory_understanding_2022}. \\

 Proteins with exceptionally high affinity for divalent ions, specifically calcium, have been found in the mitochondria and the sarcoplasmic reticulum \cite{hauser_interactions_1976}.
 The involved binding sites have been proposed by \citet{hauser_interactions_1976} to be carboxylate and phosphate groups, which in phospholipid membranes is the main target of protons and lithium ions.
 Lithium may screen these binding sites, affecting calcium buffer ability and possibly the proton transport involved in mitochondrial energy metabolism \cite{wang_energy_2023}.
 In fact, acute lithium has been shown to directly enhance oxidative phosphorylation respiratory chain activity in enzymes isolated from human mitochondria in a dose-dependent manner \cite{maurer_lithium-induced_2009}.
-Older experiments involving various enzymatic activity reviewed by \citet{schou_biology_1957} showed similar, activating effects.\\
+Older experiments involving various enzymatic activity reviewed by \citet{schou_biology_1957} showed similar, activating effects.
+It is likely that a significant component of lithium response is concerned with readjusting the thermodynamic state of proteins that have been modified by the presence of lithium.
+This subject is highly relevant, but it is beyond the scope of this paper. \\

 \textit{Applications to cellular function}\\ Several fundamental biological processes have been connected to phase changes in the membrane lipid matrix. \\